Trust or Check? Understanding the (Evolutionary) Dynamics of User Trust in AI Systems: Acknowledgements

 \section{Acknowledgements}

-This work was produced during the workshop ``AI Governance Modelling'' at Teesside University, funded through the generous support from the university Policy Fund.
 T.A.H. and Z.S. are supported by EPSRC (grant EP/Y00857X/1).
 M.H.D and N.B. are supported by EPSRC (grant EP/Y008561/1) and a Royal International Exchange Grant IES-R3-223047.
 E.F.D. is supported by an F.W.O.
 Senior Postdoctoral Grant (12A7825N), A.M.F. and H.C.F. were supported by INESC-ID and the project CRAI C645008882-00000055/510852254 (IAPMEI/PRR).
 D.P is supported by the European Union through the ERC INSPIRE grant (project number 101076926); views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union, the European Research Council Executive Agency or the European Council.
+C.L. and P.T. acknowledge the support of the Leverhulme Trust for the Research Grant RPG-2023-050.
+M.C. and V.V.P. are supported by the Andalusian Government under grant Emergia (EMERGIA21\_00139) and by grants CNS2024-154265 and PID2024-156434NB-I00 (CONFIA2), funded by MCIN/AEI/10.13039/501100011033 and, as appropriate, by "ESF Investing in your future".
+An earlier version of this work was produced during the workshop ``AI Governance Modelling'' at Teesside University, funded through the generous support from the university's Policy Fund.

 {A\arabic{figure}} {A\arabic{equation}} {A\arabic{table}}